pystardust/ani-cli/README.md

 A cli to browse and watch anime.
 This tool scrapes the site [gogoanime](https://gogoanime.pe).

 > Thank you @Cartmanishere for fixing an age old mac bug
+> Thank you @dunkanjake1 for adding update checking

 ## Usage
   ```